Stochastic Gravitational Waves from Modulated Reheating: Results

 Because of the non-Gaussianity bound (\ref{eq:pchibound}), the curvature perturbation on large scales must be dominated by the inflaton contribution (\ref{eq:Pzetaphi}).
 The measured Planck values for the power spectrum and spectral tilt (\ref{eq:planckspectrum}) set $\Lambda_\phi \approx 8\times 10^{15}~\GeV$, as usual in the $R^2$ inflation, with the exact value depending on the spectator couplings that affect the reheating history.
 This fixes the Hubble scale in equation (\ref{eq:Pzetachi}) to $H\approx 1.16 \times 10^{13}~{\rm GeV}$.

 The slope of the spectator spectrum (\ref{eq:Pzetachi}) is determined by the couplings $\xi$ and $\lambda$ which also affect its amplitude.
 We investigate the range $10^{-3} < \xi < 10^{-1} $ and $10^{-6} < \lambda < 10^{-2}$ which spans spectator spectra from nearly scale-invariant to strongly blue-tilted ones.
 The amplitude of the spectrum depends further on the couplings $g$ and $\Lambda_{1}$, or $y_{\psi}$ and $\Lambda_{2}$, associated to the vector (\ref{eq:gamma1}) and fermion (\ref{eq:gamma2}) decay channels respectively.
 We study both channels separately and vary the respective couplings in the range $0.1<g<8$ and $0.1<\sqrt{2} y_{\psi}<8$.
 In both cases we set $\Gamma_0^{(1,2)}/m_{\phi} = 0.5^2/(8\pi) $ which corresponds to $\Lambda_{(1)} \approx 2.8 m_{\phi}$ and $\Lambda_{(2)} = 4 m_{\psi}$, respectively.
-Large coupling values, $g,y_{\psi}\gg1$, would arguably be difficult to realize within nearly ultraviolet complete SM extensions extrapolated to the inflationary scale.
-Our results in this region should therefore be primarily understood in a phenomenological sense, showing how large the gravitational wave amplitude can maximally be given the functional form of equations (\ref{eq:gamma1}) and (\ref{eq:gamma2}).
+Large coupling values, $g,y_{\psi}\gg1$, would arguably be difficult to realise within nearly ultraviolet complete SM extensions extrapolated to the inflationary scale.
+Moreover, even if such extensions could be found, the large couplings might be close to Landau poles indicating even more fundamental problems, or at least calling for non-perturbative methods in the analysis.
+Our results in the region $g,y_{\psi}\gg1$ should therefore be primarily understood in a phenomenological sense, showing how large the gravitational wave amplitude can maximally be assuming the inflation decay rate can be parameterised by equations (\ref{eq:gamma1}) and (\ref{eq:gamma2}).
 For the fermion channel, we are also pushing to the limits of the effective field theory approach with the non-renormalisable operator (\ref{eq:L2}) since $\sqrt{\langle m_{\psi}^2\rangle}\sim \Lambda_{(2)}$ can be up to two orders of magnitude below the characteristic energy scale of the system, $m_{\phi}$.